 Ashoka is also known to have a stimulatory effect on the reproductive tissues.
 Amalaki and Guduchi are other age-old herbs that improve reproductive functions.

-Ayurvedic Options Available
+Ayurvedic Options Available for female infertility

 One of the best Ayurvedic solutions for boosting female fertility is M2-Tone tablet or M2-Tone syrup.
-Clinically tested and proven to boost reproductive health, M2 tone contains powerful estrogenicc herbs like Ashoka and Lodhra, which improve ovarian function.
+Clinically tested and proven to boost reproductive health, M2 tone contains powerful estrogenic herbs like Ashoka and Lodhra, which improve ovarian function.
 With other ingredients like Ashwagandha, Jatamanasi, Shatavari and Devadaru, this comprehensive formulation relieves anxiety and tension, also reviving imbalanced female genital and reproductive functions.
 Nagkeshar corrects hormonal imbalances by regulating endocrinal functions.
 This female reproductive health modulator thus improves reproductive health and promotes fertility naturally.